 If you recklessly use “admin” as the default user ID, you’ve given the hacker half the pieces of the puzzle and they only have one item left to crack – the password.

-8 – Ensure WordPress File Permissions Are Adequate
+6 – Ensure File & Directory Permissions Are Secure

 File system security is important, to prevent easy unauthorised access.
-There may be times when you have needed to alter permissions to edit a file, or copy files into a directory.
-Did you reset permissions to the correct default afterward?
+There may be times when you have needed to alter permissions to edit files, or copy files into a directory.
+Did you reset permissions to the correct default afterwards?
 If not, you’ve left a door ajar… Pull it shut and lock it again!

 Ok, you can go anywhere and get free themes and make them work… but can you trust the source?
 Can you be sure that no malware is included?
 Can you be sure that no security breaches are opened by insecure coding?
 Personally, if I want a theme, I’d rather go to a reputable source and buy one that is coded for the latest version of WP, and where some assurance is implied as to suitability for the intended purpose.

-There are backup plugins that automate the process of backing up your WordPress database and emailing the file to you daily or weekly.
-Install and use one of them!
+One of the most fundamental WordPress security measures is using one of the backup plugins that automate the process of backing up your WordPress database and storing the files in a secure Cloud Storage location – GDrive or Dropbox etc. Install and use a reputable backup plugin!
 They can be a lifesaver, for a variety of other reasons.

-Never access your WP installation from a non-secure networks such as internet cafes, coffee shop or hotel WiFi systems.
+Never access your WP installation from a non-secure network such as internet cafes, coffee shops or hotel WiFi systems.

-Another commonsense measure is to ensure your PC you post from uses current and reputable anti-virus software that also detects malware, spyware and key-loggers.
-The best option is request a technical seo audit and get a full site health check.
+Another common-sense measure is to ensure your PC you post from uses current and reputable anti-virus software that also detects malware, spyware and key-loggers.
+The best option is to request a technical SEO audit and get a full site health check.